 To expressly waive Miranda rights, the suspect would state (or sign something saying) that they waive the right to remain silent or the right to have an attorney present.
 This written statement would indicate that the police read the suspect the Miranda warning.
 It must also state that the suspect chose to answer questions related to the criminal charges filed against them.

 If it isn't a valid waiver, the prosecutor won't be able to use any statements the suspect made due to the exclusionary rule.
 The exclusionary rule requires evidence obtained in violation of the Fourth, Fifth, or Sixth Amendments to be suppressed.

 Implied Waiver of Miranda Rights

-Before a suspect can waive their Miranda rights, they must first be informed of those rights, and must understand the rights as explained to them.
-From this point, the behavior of the suspect can constitute implied waiver of Miranda rights even if the suspect never explicitly states that they want to waive them.
+Before a suspect can waive their Miranda rights, law enforcement must inform them of those rights.
+Once the officer has mirandized the suspect, the individual must confirm that they understand the rights as explained to them.
+From this point, the suspect's behavior can constitute an implied waiver of Miranda rights even if the suspect never explicitly states that they want to waive them.

-In other words, unless there's a clear invocation of Miranda rights in words or action, police can presume that a suspect is implicitly waiving those rights and can continue questioning until there is a clear invocation.
-So, even if a suspect thinks they're exercising their Miranda rights, their behavior could signal otherwise to law enforcement resulting in possible harm to them later at trial.
+In other words, unless there's an explicit invocation of Miranda rights in words or action, police can presume that a suspect is implicitly waiving their rights.
+The police can continue questioning the suspect until there is an explicit invocation.
+So, even if a suspect thinks they're exercising their Miranda rights, their behavior could signal otherwise to law enforcement, resulting in possible harm to them later at trial.